HUAWEI AppGallery Gamers Cup All-Star Esports Brings Together Over 400 Gaming Enthusiasts in Ras Al Khaimah

 Date

+(MENAFN- Golin Mena) The tournament reinforces Ras Al Khaimah's vision as a premier destination for tourism and entertainment in the region

-(MENAFN- mslgroup) The AppGallery Gamers Cup - All-Star Esports Tournament, concluded with resounding success recently at the DoubleTree by Hilton Resort & Spa Marjan Island in Ras Al Khaimah.
-The tournament drews over 400 gaming enthusiasts to celebrate the rapidly growing esports scene turning the city into a buzzing hub for gamers.
+Dubai, UAE – November 18, 2024 – The AppGallery Gamers Cup - All-Star Esports Tournament, concluded with resounding success recently at the DoubleTree by Hilton Resort & Spa Marjan Island in Ras Al Khaimah.
+The tournament drew over 400 gaming enthusiasts to celebrate the rapidly growing esports scene turning the city into a buzzing hub for gamers.

 Organized under the guidance of the Emirates Esports Federation (EESF) and in partnership with Ras Al Khaimah Tourism Development Authority, China Cultural Center in the UAE, Nihao!China and Lotus Cars, the AppGallery Gamers Cup - All-Star Esports Ras Al Khaimah tournament celebrated the dynamic and fast-growing world of Esports.
 The event brought together top gamers, tech enthusiasts, and esports professionals from across the region, marking a significant step for gaming in the UAE and beyond.